syncfusion-content/maui-docs/MAUI/Installation/install-nuget-packages.md

 ## Installation using Package Manager UI

-The NuGet **Package Manager UI** allows you to search, install, uninstall, and update Syncfusion Blazor NuGet packages in your applications and solutions.
-You can find and install the Syncfusion Blazor NuGet packages in your Visual Studio Blazor application and this process is easy with the steps below:
+The NuGet **Package Manager UI** allows you to search, install, uninstall, and update Syncfusion Maui NuGet packages in your applications and solutions.
+You can find and install the Syncfusion Maui NuGet packages in your Visual Studio Maui application and this process is easy with the steps below:

 1. Right-click on the Maui application or solution in the Solution Explorer, and choose **Manage NuGet Packages...**